Kircheneer/blog/site/content/articles/netsim-tools-quickstart.md

 1. Enable nested virtualization in the Virtualbox settings of the VM
 1. Install pip inside of the box
 1. Add the vagrant user to the libvirt group so we can use libvirt without `sudo`
-1. Install netsim-tools to the system python interpreter
+1. Install `netlab` to the system python interpreter from PyPI

 *Note: We are using the system Python interpreter here instead of a virtual Python environment.
 Normally, this would be a bad idea, but because